Benchmarking and Adapting On-Device LLMs for Clinical Decision Support: Results

-Fig.~\ref{fig:2}c shows the evaluation results of models acting as clinical judges, measured by the median relative error (interquartile range) between the model's score and human expert consensus.
-The proprietary GPT-5 achieved the lowest median error for treatment-related judgments (0.00, IQR: -0.33–0.50), demonstrating high alignment with human experts across specialties such as Internal Medicine and Pediatrics.
-However, for diagnostic assessment, GPT-5 exhibited a tendency to underestimate performance (median error: -0.50, IQR: -1.00–0.00).
-In contrast, the on-device gpt-oss-120b variants demonstrated high stability, achieving a median error of 0.00 (IQR: -0.50–0.25) across all diagnostic tasks, significantly outperforming o4-mini ($p<0.01$), which showed a larger deviation (-1.00, IQR: -1.83–0.17).
-Among the open-source models, DeepSeek-R1 and the gpt-oss-20b series generally aligned well with human scores but displayed slightly higher variability in treatment evaluations compared to the larger 120b models.
-When stratified by disease frequency, the gpt-oss-120b models maintained consistent accuracy across ``Rare'', ``Less Frequent'', and ``Frequent'' conditions, suggesting that larger on-device models can offer robust, human-aligned evaluation capabilities.
+Fig.~\ref{fig:2}b and Table~\ref{tab:specialty_results_with_total} show the evaluation results of models acting as clinical judges, measured by the median relative error (interquartile range) between the model's consensus score and human expert consensus.
+For diagnostic assessment, GPT-5.1 and Gemini 3.1 achieved a median error of 0.00 (IQR: -0.50--0.10 and 0.00--0.50, respectively), while GPT-5-mini exhibited more pronounced systematic underestimation (median error: -0.50, IQR: -1.10--0.00).
+The on-device gpt-oss-120b demonstrated comparable alignment, achieving a median diagnostic error of 0.00 (IQR: -0.50--0.25).
+Notably, all three Qwen3.5 models and Gemma 4 31B also achieved a median diagnostic error of 0.00, matching the best-performing proprietary models in alignment with human expert scores.
+For treatment-related judgments, the gpt-oss models showed the lowest median errors (gpt-oss-20b: 0.08, IQR: -0.17--0.50; gpt-oss-120b: 0.17, IQR: -0.17--0.50), while GPT-5-mini (0.25), DeepSeek-R1 (0.29), and GPT-5.1 (0.33) showed moderate overestimation.
+The Qwen3.5 and Gemini models showed higher treatment errors (median 0.50), reflecting the open-ended and subjective nature of treatment evaluation.
+Gemma 4 31B showed a median treatment error of 0.50 (IQR: 0.00--0.75), comparable to the Qwen3.5 and Gemini models.

 Model reliability was further assessed using standard agreement and stability metrics.
-Inter-model agreement, measured using Cohen’s $\kappa$, was moderate for diagnostic reasoning tasks ($\kappa \approx 0.45$–$0.87$) and lower for treatment evaluation tasks ($\kappa \approx 0.20$–$0.43$), reflecting the open-ended and subjective nature of clinical management decisions.
-In contrast, intra-model stability across repeated inference runs was high.
-For diagnostic judgment tasks, the Intraclass Correlation Coefficient (ICC) indicated excellent reliability across all models (ICC $\approx 0.91$–$0.97$), while treatment scoring showed greater variability, with proprietary models exhibiting higher stability than open and on-device models.
+Inter-model agreement on clinical judgment tasks, measured using linear weighted Cohen’s $\kappa$, was moderate for diagnostic scoring ($\kappa_w \approx 0.29$--$0.74$) and lower for treatment evaluation ($\kappa_w \approx 0.11$--$0.45$), reflecting the open-ended and subjective nature of clinical management decisions.
+Intra-model stability across repeated inference runs was high.
+For diagnostic judgment tasks, the Intraclass Correlation Coefficient (ICC) indicated excellent reliability across all models (ICC $\approx 0.82$--$0.99$), while treatment scoring showed greater variability (ICC $\approx 0.70$--$0.99$), with proprietary models exhibiting higher stability than open and on-device models.
 Together, these results support the use of consensus-based aggregation to mitigate stochastic variability and produce reliable clinical outputs.